-- DEP authorized waste tire transporters - DEP permitted waste tire processors (some processors are also transporters)
+- DEP authorized waste tire transporters

+- DEP permitted waste tire processors (some processors are also transporters)

+- DEP permitted electronics processors

+- Certified freon removal technicians

 Regardless of what items will be accepted, always ask for references and take the time to research the collection contractor(s) before signing an agreement.
 It is recommended that agreements be executed with each contractor.
 When procuring services, every effort should be made to do so with reputable, qualified, and ethical businesses.